SantiagoSalazarPavajeau/learn-blog/_posts/2020-08-14-react_redux_rails_final_project.markdown

 ---
 layout: post
-title:      "React / Redux / Rails Project"
+title:      "React Project + Redux + Rails "
 date:       2020-08-14 17:31:26 -0400
 permalink:  react_redux_rails_final_project
 ---

-On this project I decided to revisit the concept of the Sinatra Task-Process Log but instead of building a Process model, use a Project model.
-And use the React front end and Rails backend to acheive a nimble prototype web app.
+On this project I decided to revisit the concept of the Sinatra Task-Process Log project but instead of building a Process model, use a Project model.
+As well as using a React front end and Rails backend to acheive a nimble prototype web app.
 Some of the highlights of this prototype include rebuilding a has many to has many relationship "schema" in Redux, using React libraries to make the front end look crisp, and being able to have a running and deployed prototype Rails API with a few CLI commands.

-### React
+### React for Style

-I started building the app on the front end because I wanted to set up the style of the app from the start so I ended up building a sidebar and a navbar that aligned together to set the navigation.
-With a sidebar more views/routes and more functionality can be added and easily accesed.
-For example, libraries that deal with data visualization to create a dashboard app.
+I started building the app on the front end because I wanted to set up the style of the app from the start.
+So I built a sidebar and a navbar that aligned together to handle navigation.
+I wanted a sidebar because it allows for more views/routes and more functionality to be added and easily accesed.
+Next I would like to add for example calendar functionality or data visualization libraries to create a more visual dashboard.

-### Redux - Thunk - Rails
+### Redux - Thunk - Rails for Data

 Following the basic set up of the front end style, I built three reducers on Redux for Projects, Tasks and People.
 The Projects and Tasks models have basically full CRUD functionality while People model is read only.